OpenGovIntelligence/json-qb/specification.md

 (TO DO: explain overall structure of API)

 Note that whenever a URI appears as a parameter in a GET request, it should be URL-encoded.
+Explain that URIs are used as identifiers.
+Can treat them as just string identifiers, but for extra info, there is the option of using the Linked Data machinery, to look up that identifier and retrieve more info about it in RDF (eg JSON-LD).

+The API does not currently include methods to support discovery of available datasets.
+It assumes that you have found the identifier (URI) of a dataset supporting this API through other means.

 Use of https optional

+Dealing with multilingual labels? eg allowing more than one label for an item with @en or @gr etc after it?
+Or provide some way to specify a general language preference?  eg allow a parameter of language=en etc on any method call.

 ## 4. Dimensions